muhammedajmal953/Blogeium-server/README.md

 4. **Environment Variables**: Details which environment variables are required, such as the MongoDB connection string and the JWT secret key.

-5. **API Endpoints**: Lists the key API endpoints for interacting with articles, including the necessary HTTP methods (GET, POST, PUT, DELETE).
+5. **API Endpoints**: Lists the key API endpoints for interacting with Blogs, including the necessary HTTP methods (GET, POST, PUT, DELETE).

 6. **Contributing**: Gives guidelines for contributing to the project via forking, creating feature branches, and submitting pull requests.